affoth/Reminder/README.md

 -----------------------
 To make the program launch on login (no root required):

-!!!WARNING!!!
+WARNING!
 before you do, run the program as is, uncoment the debug statement in src/reminder.c -> main (all the way at the end of the file) and run the program in the terminal.
 The program is an infinite loop, before you add it to autostart you should double check that it closes correctly.

 1. Place the compiled binary in a known location, e.g. `~/bin/Reminder`
 2. Make sure Reminder (the compiled binary) is executable (ls -l), if not use chmod +x